 Student Services try to provide help as quickly as possible, but are not usually able to offer immediate appointments.
-If you are not able to wait for an appointment, or are concerned that you might harm yourself or someone else, please contact one or more of the following sources of support.
+We are not an emergency service so it is very important that you seek help from the right sources if you feel unsafe.
+Please contact one or more of the following sources of support if your need is urgent.

-If you have a physical injury or are experiencing severe symptoms such as fever, pain, vomiting, bleeding, shortness of breath, or have taken an overdose, you should go to the nearest Accident & Emergency Department at the Royal Cornwall Hospital in Truro (TR1 3LQ).
+If you have a physical injury or are experiencing severe symptoms such as fever, pain, vomiting, bleeding, shortness of breath, or have taken an overdose, you should go to the nearest Accident & Emergency Department.
+From campus this is at the Royal Cornwall Hospital in Truro (TR1 3LQ).
 It might help to ask someone to come with you.

 - you need medical help fast but it's not a 999 emergency